-The flight program consists of manoeuvre schedules P and F for the years 2016 - 2017.
-Each schedule consists of nine (9) manoeuvres (see ANNEX 5D - F3C MANOEUVRE DESCRIPTIONS).
+The flight program consists of manoeuvre schedules P and SF/F for the years 2020 - 2021.
+The P schedule consists of nine (9) manoeuvres and the SF/F schedule consists of eight (8) manoeuvres (see ANNEX 5D - F3C MANOEUVRE DESCRIPTIONS).